 A common problem in industry today is that for smaller operations, assembled PCB based products have to be moved from the pick and place machine to the solder reflow oven by hand.
 Production by hand, even with skilled workers, will contribute to losses in production output and profit, when compared to a fully automated production process.

 The PB1803 Reflow Oven from RBM Solutions is designed for small and medium sized enterprises (SMEs) who are interested in automating their entire manufacturing process to meet increasing demand.
-With an easy to use design, backed by powerful SCADA (Supervisory Control and Data Acquisition) management tools, the PB1803 from RBM Solutions will be an important addition to a production line.
+With an easy to use design, backed by powerful SCADA (Supervisory Control and Data Acquisition) management tools, the PB1803 from RBM Solutions will be an important addition to any production line.

 Acknowledgements